 - Reduction in transportation costs

-- Achievement of a high degree of standardization and increased process reliability
+- High degree of standardization and increased process reliability

 - Increased flexibility